achw1/ERT-Embankment-modelling/README.md

   - Figures with different E.ipynb Jupyter notebook visulising the outputs of the ERT forward models.
 It reads in the file from the folder that is created called '3_combined_results'

 ## Folder structure:
+THis foulder structure is required to run the forward modelling.

 > Working Directory
 - Automation variables.py